tytydraco/yessleep/out/_The_Night_My_Grandfather_Hit_an_Odiyan__A_True_Story_From_Nilambur_2005.md

-I’ve never shared this online before.
+ATTENTION: FORMAT IS EDITED BY CHATGPT, STORY IS REAL I’ve never shared this online before.
 Not because I’m scared of being judged… but because even today, I have no logical explanation for what I saw.